Killer Maple Bacon Apple Muffins

 The size of the bacon pieces is a key point for us.
 I can’t stand it when tiny little bacon crumbles are passed off as acceptable toppings.
 This is bacon.
 It is important to not diss the bacon.
 Yet since we want to eat muffins without a knife and fork, we didn’t want the bacon too big.
 An inch and a half sized pieces seem just about perfect.
 If you are going to be using a knife and fork, make it bigger.

-Enjoy, you deserve this.
+Enjoy, you deserve these maple bacon apple muffins.

 Todd & Diane